daniel1919-00/GreyHackScripts/README.md

 A collection of scripts made for [Grey Hack](https://store.steampowered.com/app/605230/Grey_Hack/).

 ## Scripts
-- `CoreKit` - Core utilities and helpers.
+- `GrayKit` - Core utilities and helpers.
 Used by most scripts (except PrepKit itself).
 - `PrepKit` - Hybrid C-style preprocessor for GreyScript.
 Required to compile the other scripts.

     ![SCREENSHOT](/screenshots/prepkit.png?raw=true "PrepKit")